hashicorp/terraform-website/content/source/docs/cloud/registry/publish.html.md

 ## Deleting Versions and Modules

-Each module's details page includes a "Delete Module 🗑" button, which can delete individual versions of a module or entire modules.
+Each module's details page includes a "Delete module" button, which can delete individual versions of a module or entire modules.

 ~> **Important:** Use caution; deletion can't be undone.
 However, you can restore a deleted module by re-adding it as a new module.
 You can also restore a deleted version by deleting the corresponding tag from VCS and pushing a new tag with the same name, or by deleting the whole module from the registry and re-adding it.